-Seabank Bistro successfully combines the charm of a seaside café with the cosiness of a neighbourhood restaurant.
-On a fine evening tables are in demand on the outdoor terrace, while the nautically-themed dining room inside has year round appeal.
+Overlooking the estuary from the Portmarnock coast road just outside Malahide, the McNulty family's seafood bistro combines the charm of a seaside café with the cosiness of a neighbourhood restaurant.
+On a fine summer evening tables are in demand on the outdoor terrace, while the nautically-themed dining room inside has year round appeal.

 This County Dublin restaurants low-key maritime decor is realised with subtle lighthouse wallpaper, and an abundance of sailing accessories dotted about the room.
 Tables are quite close together – overlooked by an open-fronted kitchen and small bar – and the room has a cosy continental feel.

-Seafood plays a large part in the repertoire: although you will also find seafood from afar such as tiger prawns, the daily specials’ board features fresh fish from Howth and Clogherhead, lobster can be chosen from the tank beside the door and signature starters like oysters à la Seabank or Seabank chowder have a loyal following.
+The daily specials’ board is in effect the main menu and features fresh fish from the nearby ports of Howth, Skerries and Clogherhead, while lobster can be chosen from the tank beside the door and signature starters like oysters à la Seabank or Seabank chowder have a loyal following.

-Non-fish eaters can expect plenty of choice too, with favourites like rack of lamb, fillet beef or crispy duck featuring on the large printed menu; a children’s menu is also offered, emphasising this restaurant’s appeal for family groups of all ages.
+Non-fish eaters can expect plenty of choice too, with vegetarian options and favourites like rack of lamb, fillet beef or crispy duck featuring on the printed menu; a children’s menu is also offered, emphasising Seabank's appeal for family groups of all ages.

-Cooking is consistent, portions are generous and the friendly staff are well-versed in the menu, should you need help when ordering.
+Consistently excellent cooking is a key reason for this small restaurant's enduring popularity, plus generous portions and friendly staff who are well-versed in the menu, should you need help when ordering.

-The early evening menu offers great value and guests are offered complimentary sambuccas after dinner, highlighting the good customer service you can expect from this popular and reliable Malahide restaurant.
+Prime ingredients, and especially seafood, are expensive and this will be reflected in the bill, but the early evening menu offers great value and guests may be offered complimentary sambuccas after dinner, highlighting the good customer service you can expect from this reliable Malahide restaurant.